freerobby/bash-toolbox/README.md

 To install bash toolbox:

-1. Open up a terminal and run `cd $HOME && git clone git://github.com/freerobby/bash-toolbox.git`
+1. Open up a terminal and run `cd $HOME && git clone git://github.com/freerobby/bash-toolbox.git .bash-toolbox`
-1. Open up your ~/.bash_profile and add `source "$HOME/bash-toolbox/open.bash"`
+1. Open up your ~/.bash\_profile and add `source "$HOME/.bash-toolbox/open.bash"`
-1. Add it to your current terminal by running the same command: `source "$HOME/bash-toolbox/open.bash"`
+1. Add it to your current terminal by running the same command: `source "$HOME/.bash-toolbox/open.bash"`